Building a diverse and inclusive sewing community for all

 Each month we offer a free advertising slot in our newsletter for minority-owned pattern designers and sewing businesses.
 If you would like to be featured or want to recommend a business you love, please let us know firstname.lastname@example.org.

-Each month we will be making a donation from our profits to a different charity.
-This will be chosen by you, our customers, so we can provide funds to organisations who support members of the sewing community.
+Each month we will be making a donation from our profits to a different charity, you can find details of the charities we will be supporting in our weekly newsletter.
+We will be donating funds to organisations who support members of the sewing community and emergency appeals to support disaster relief efforts worldwide.

 We are always looking to support charities and regularly promote events in the sewing community that raise funds or create supplies through sewing challenges.
 We also provide advice to charities on accessing resources in the sewing industry and reaching out to makers.
 On our website we list charities who sew and knit to support vital work in our communities in the UK and worldwide.
 If you volunteer or manage a charity we can help promote please get in contact email@example.com.